 Intensive online short courses

 Develop your skills in pharmacoepidemiology, pharmacovigilance, and real-world evidence with our modular short courses.
 Learn key concepts in epidemiology, statistics, and health economics from experts in a range of sectors, including academia, regulatory, and industry.

 |Block 3 (April)||Intermediate Pharmacoepidemiology and Pharmacovigilance|

 |Block 4 (October)||Real-World Evidence in Pharmacoepidemiology|

 Study any Block in any order, or complete Blocks 1, 2, and 3 with a Project (in May) and Exam (in June) to achieve the Professional Certificate (30 credits).

 Already know the basics?
 Our Real-World Evidence in Pharmacoepidemiology short course (Block 4) provides hands-on experience analysing and overcoming common sources of error when using real-world data.

 Study with us

-> Please check back soon or follow us on Twitter (@ehr_lshtm) for up-to-date information on other funding opportunities and other enhanced virtual short courses currently in development.
+Please check back soon or follow us on Twitter (@ehr_lshtm) for up-to-date information on other training and funding opportunities.